HappyHackingSpace/landing-frontend-app/README.md

 - [Magic UI](https://magic-ui.com) - Modern UI component library
 - [TypeScript](https://www.typescriptlang.org) - Type safety and enhanced developer experience
 - [MongoDB](https://www.mongodb.com) - NoSQL database for flexible data storage

+## Project Structure

+The website will feature the following key sections:

+- **Homepage** - Engaging landing page with featured content
+- **About/Community** - Information about HHS and our community
+- **Projects/Showcase** - Display of community projects and achievements
+- **Blog/News** - Latest updates and articles
+- **Contact/Join** - Ways to get involved with the community

+## Current Development Status

+The project is currently in its initial stages with:
+- Basic project structure and README set up
+- Technical stack defined and dependencies configured
+- Initial development of the frontend template

 ## Getting Started